mhhf/cat/README.md

 This document serves the generation of flashcarts to remember and study [Category Theory](angg.twu.net/MINICATS/awodey__category_theory.pdf).

+## Dependencies
+You will need to have `latex` installed on your machine.

 ## SetUp
 1. Install and Get familiar with Anki: http://ankisrs.net/ (I use it on PC + Phone)